jgmcelwain/keyboard-tracker/README.md

  - `persistence` - defaults to `false`.
 Set to `true` to enable persitence between sessions.
  - `history` - defaults to `false`.
 Set to `true` to enable saving of each keypress timestamp.
  - `handler` - defaults to `null`.
-If set to a function said function will be run on every event, passing the key in question as a parameter
+If set to a function said function will be run on every event, passing the pressed key's data as a parameter